AGTGreg/AppBlocks/README.md

 ## Filters
+`filterName(appInstance, value) { return value }`

 In the example above we get the message directly from our data.
 But what if we wanted to edit that message before we show it to the world?
 Lets say we want to convert it to uppercase letters.

 This is were filters come in.
+> **filters** are functions that take an input value from a template and return another.

 So let's add a filter that will take any value and convert it to uppercase:
-> **filters** are functions that take an input value from a template and return another.
 ```js
 var app = new AppBlock({
   el: document.getElementById('app'),